 - Begin by cutting the venison into 1 - 1.5-inch pieces.
 Wrap the pieces in a clean dish towel.
 I do this with most red meats before cooking, as I find it helps to draw some of the less desirable juices from the meat and leads to a better-tasting result.

-- Using a large cast-iron or stockpot (over 6 litres), cook the bacon pieces over medium heat until well done (I prefer using a cast iron pot, as they retain heat better and are safer for use inside an oven).
+- Using a large cast-iron or stockpot (over 6 liters), cook the bacon pieces over medium heat until well done (I prefer using a cast iron pot, as they retain heat better and are safer for use inside an oven).

 - Remove the cooked bacon and set aside.
 Leave the grease and fat, it will help offset the very lean qualities of venison.